Schaudge/refinereads/README.md

 # refinereads
-An efficient tool to remove sequencing duplications, eliminate sequencing errors by generating consensus reads and add some custom raw reads statistics information.
+A versatile alignment reads refinement tool to correct the dual artificial sequence introduced by enzyme cutting, remove potential duplicated reads, eliminate sequencing errors by generating consensus reads and some custom raw reads statistics information.
 * [What's refinereads](#whats-refinereads)
 * [Download, compile and install](#get-refinereads)
  [Why to use refinereads](#why-to-use-refinereads)